Buy “Beauty Survives” on CD

-In August 2008 she arrived in Toronto, Canada to record her debut, a 6-song EP.
+In 2008 she lived in Toronto, Canada and recorded an EP there.
 She recorded “Change” the EP at Greenpail Studios with Inside Music.
 In October of 2009 she was nominated by The Independent Singer-Songwriter Awards for two awards: Best New Artist and Best Adult Contemporary Song for “Love’s Not All There Is To It”.
 She also got an honourable mention in the 2008 Unisong Songwriting Competition.
 After a return to the UK in 2009 to promote and gig with the EP, She returned to perform at some events in Toronto and New York in 2011.
-After a little time out Shelly expanded the Change EP into speaking at various events about chronic ill-health and life as a singer-songwriter.
-“Embracing Change” can be performed as a workshop or concert.
-2013 through to 2014 started pre-production for the forthcoming album of 2016 – “Beauty Survives”.
-The first single “You Lie” will be released in 2016 along with the official video.
+After a little time out Shelly continued to work as a production singer and came back to songwirting in 2015.
+She started pre-production for the album of 2017 – “Beauty Survives”.
+The first single “You Lie” was released in 2017 along with the official video.

-Shelly’s songs captivate; a unique blend of her love of old and new country music, pop and rock inspired by great songwriters such as Jimmy Webb, Randy Newman, Carole King and Beth-Nielsen-Chapman and singers such as Linda Ronstadt and Trisha Yearwood.
+Shelly’s songs captivate; feet firmly in piano-based singer/songwriter style with a unique blend of her vocal style emerging from her love of all things Americana.
+There are pop and rock influences inspired by great songwriters such as Jimmy Webb, Randy Newman, Carole King and Beth-Nielsen-Chapman and singers such as Linda Ronstadt and Trisha Yearwood.
 Musically, vocally, eclectically, she is in the middle of where Norah Jones meets Kelly Clarkson.
 Comparative to female singer-songwriters such as Sara Bareilles, Paula Cole, Chantal Kreviazuk, Jewel, Vonda Shepard and Sarah McLachlan her songs are powerful and emotive, they will leave you wanting more.